ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Related Work

 \section{Related Work}

 \definecolor{darkgreen}{RGB}{0,150,0}

 {\ding{51}} {\ding{55}}

 \textbf{Robotics Simulation Frameworks:} Isaac Lab (previously called Isaac Orbit) \citep{mittal2023orbit} and Mujoco \citep{todorov2012mujoco} are some open-source general-purpose rigid-body GPU parallelized robotics simulators.
-Isaac Lab and Brax \citep{brax2021github} (which supports the Mujoco MJX backend) are the most similar to ManiSkill in that they provides out of the box environments for reinforcement learning/imitation learning, as well as APIs to build environments.
-There are robotics frameworks like Robocasa \citep{robocasa2024}, Habitat, \citep{szot2021habitat}, AI2THOR \citep{ai2thor}, OmniGibson \citep{li2022behavior}, RLBench \citep{james2019rlbench} that only have CPU simulation backends and thus run magnitudes slower than Isaac Lab and ManiSkill, limiting researchers to often only explore imitation learning/motion planning approaches instead of reinforcement learning/online learning from demonstrations methods.
-Isaac Lab relies on the closed source Isaac Sim framework for GPU parallelized simulation and rendering whereas ManiSkill relies on the open-source SAPIEN \citep{Xiang_2020_SAPIEN} for the same features.
+Isaac Lab and Brax \citep{brax2021github} (which supports the Mujoco MJX backend) are the most similar to ManiSkill3 in that they provides out of the box environments for reinforcement learning/imitation learning, as well as APIs to build environments.
+There are robotics frameworks like Robocasa \citep{robocasa2024}, Habitat, \citep{szot2021habitat}, AI2THOR \citep{ai2thor}, OmniGibson \citep{li2022behavior}, RLBench \citep{james2019rlbench} that only have CPU sim backends and thus run magnitudes slower than Isaac Lab/ManiSkill3, limiting researchers to often only explore imitation learning/motion planning approaches instead of reinforcement learning/online learning from demonstrations methods.
+Isaac Lab relies on the closed source Isaac Sim framework for GPU parallelized simulation and rendering whereas ManiSkill3 relies on the open-source SAPIEN \citep{Xiang_2020_SAPIEN} for the same features.
 Brax/Mujoco uses the MJX backend and currently does not have parallel rendering.
-Both Isaac Lab and ManiSkill use PhysX for GPU simulation.
+Both Isaac Lab and ManiSkill3 use PhysX for GPU simulation.
+Note that the environments and baselines leveraging the fast parallel rendering in ManiSkill3 is concurrent work to Isaac Lab.

 \textbf{Robotics Datasets:} Amongst existing datasets there are typically two kinds, real-world and simulated datasets.
 Open-X \citep{open_x_embodiment_rt_x_2023} is one of the largest real-world robotics datasets but suffers from issues with inconsistent data labels and overall poor data quality.
 DROID \citep{khazatsky2024droid} addresses some of Open-X's problems by using a consistant data collection platform.
 However, both Open-X and DROID require immense amounts of human labor to collect data and are inherently difficult to scale up to the sizes of typical vision/language datasets.
 Among simulated datasets, frameworks like AI2-THOR \citep{ai2thor}, and OmniGibson \citep{li2022behavior} have complex room-scale scenes but do not readily provide demonstrations or ways to generate large-scale demonstrations for use in robot learning.
 Robocasa has a myriad of tasks and realistic room-scale scenes, but further leverages MimicGen \citep{mandlekar2023mimicgen} to scale human teleoperated demonstrations by generating new demonstrations.